High rent prices and too much student loan debt are holding buyers back.

 Meanwhile, another percentage of the population is being held back from buying a home because of high rent prices they face now:

-- 56% of survey respondents say their rent is too high for them to save effectively for down payments
+- 56% of survey respondents say their rent is too high for them to save effectively for a down payment

 Roughly 6 in 10 renters would like for their next move to be into a home that they own, but many of those renters simply aren’t sure how to make that happen.
 The good news is that there are ways to get around the biggest barriers to homeownership.
 People just need more information on the options available.
 For instance, 71% of survey respondents were unaware of down payment assistance programs available to first-time owners and 77% were not aware of student loan repayment plans available through the federal government.